Find a job that works for you

 Most job seekers put a lot of effort into crafting a resume and preparing for an interview.
 Here’s what many people don’t spend much time on but should: thank-you emails after interviews.

-It’s surprising how many job candidates don’t bother to send a thank-you note, because it really does make a positive impression on employers.
+It’s surprising how many job candidates don’t bother to send a thank-you note, because it really does make a positive impression on employers and may even speed up the hiring process.
 It’s a simple step to take, and it can separate you from equally qualified candidates who don’t send a email after an interview.
 And yes, you should send a message after a video interview just as you would an in-person meeting.

 If the challenge of crafting a great thank-you email is holding you back from sending one, you’ve come to the right place.